 Rear Door Seals

 The main large door seal is very important to maintaining the liquid tight feature of your self contained compactor.
 If this seal is not maintained properly the seal can wear out and become ineffective.
 When this happens you loose the proper seal and liquid begins to leak out onto the ground attracting vermin and creating unsightly conditions and odors.
 Compaction Plus offers the following service for door seal inspection and replacements if necessary.
 This work can be performed on site and if the door seal requires replacement we will quote you the cost prior to any work being performed.
 The door seal inspection will need to be scheduled immediately after your hauler empties your compactor.
 This is because the compactor needs to be empty to perform this service.
 A visual inspection of the container floor will also be performed to check for wear and possible other leakage points.

-We also have our own fabrication workshop in that works in conjunction with our Engineers and Drivers, to carry out repairs and refurbishments to all types of skips.
+We also have our own fabrication workshop in that works in conjunction with our Service Technicians, to carry out repairs and refurbishments to all types of balers and compactors.

 Tools and Equipment

 All Engineers carry a full complement of tools and spares to ensure that 99% of breakdowns are repaired immediately.
-Our Engineers are factory trained and have access to technical support from TCG's head office and the factory itself.
-In the unlikely event that a machine cannot be repaired quickly and excessive downtime will lead to deterioration of service, TCG will arrange for temporary containers until the repairs can be completed.
+Our Service Technicians are factory trained and have access to technical support from Compaction Plus head office and the factory itself.

 We Are Here to Help